Spectre Divide - Multiplayer Game Backend Deep Dive

 Resource Optimization: The use of cloud and bare metal hybrid environments ensures that the game optimizes resource utilization.
 Cloud resources can be employed to manage variable loads while bare metal servers handle steady, intensive workloads.

-High Availability and Redundancy: By deploying containers across both cloud and on-premises servers, Spectre Divide achieves high availability.
+High Availability and Redundancy: By deploying containers across both cloud and on-premises servers, Spectre Divide achieved high availability.
 Load balancing ensures that if one node fails, others can take over, minimizing downtime and service disruptions.

 Cost Efficiency: The hybrid model allows for a tailored approach to resource usage, optimizing costs by balancing cloud service expenses with the capabilities of owned hardware.